Pubs & Bars on Facebook

 How much we’ve raised so far…

 A huge thank you to all of our customers who have contributed to our fundraising efforts so far.
-We’re happy to announce that our total to date is a whopping £28,569, which means we were able to sponsor a second guide dog to join Brearley on his journey to becoming a fully trained Guide Dog!
+We’re happy to announce that our total to date is a whopping £33,794, which means we were able to sponsor a third guide dog to join Brearley and Amber on their journeys to becoming fully trained Guide Dogs!

 Amber’s First PupDate!